 Just a few years ago, a small handful of companies had a lock on the SaaS industry–particularly with regards to horizontal solutions–largely because they controlled closed platforms that prevented interoperability except with a few chosen partners.
-Going forward, there will be increasing opportunities for more open platforms that integrate with a variety of complementary services.
-Imagine a SaaS model in the future that is simply a blank browser, iPhone or Android device that can upload the precise software users want from companies they wish to work with, all completely customized.
+Going forward, there will be increasing opportunities for more open platforms that integrate with a variety of complimentary services.
+Imagine a SaaS model in the future that is simply a blank browser, iPhone, or Android device that can upload the precise software users want from companies they wish to work with, all completely customized.

 Strong integration strategies, enabled by robust APIs connected to integration platform ecosystems, will be a major driver of SaaS growth (with the added benefit of faster and easier authentication through a single sign-on, a feature that Agile CRM offers to its customers) as well as co-marketing opportunities between complementary solutions providers.

 We’re seeing it already in the form of chatbots (which are admittedly still in their infancy).
 But some new acquisitions and investment in this area by the technology giants (notably Microsoft, Amazon and Google) is likely to push artificial intelligence (AI) forward in SaaS.
 With the rebranding of Google Cloud services, the company has said it’s in the process of weaving more artificial intelligence into its apps to help employees work more efficiently.
-Using machine learning to aggregate vast amounts of data, Google has reported that it’s reaching the point where apps will be able to prompt users to open files at certain times of day, for example, or propose meetings based users’ tasks and habits.
+Using machine learning to aggregate vast amounts of data, Google has reported that it’s reaching the point where apps will be able to prompt users to open files at certain times of day, for example, or propose meetings based on users’ tasks and habits.

 Shifting Revenue Models

 The days when developers and service providers struggled to determine a path to long-term revenue with SaaS are ending.
 Small business services delivered as SaaS are opening new paths to profitability.
-Revenue models are beginning to shift from purely fixed software models or blanket subscription fees to the transaction-based models that can already be seen in solutions such as AWS, Twilio, Zenefits and Gusto.
+Revenue models are beginning to shift from purely fixed software models or blanket subscription fees to the transaction-based models that can already be seen in solutions such as AWS, Twilio, Zenefits, and Gusto.
 This model is expected to represent a benefit both to solution providers and the smaller companies they serve.